 As soon as you spend any time in Trinity Hall you’ll notice the friendly atmosphere that exists here.
 Undergraduates, graduates, fellows and staff alike all enjoy the vibrant community spirit present within the College.

 A Cambridge college is much more than just a collection of beautiful buildings: it is a place where you’ll live, study and socialise.
 The College provides a base for student life, offering a range of facilities including:

 - College-owned accommodation for students

-- Food and drink from the dining hall, cafeteria and bar
+- Food and drink from the cafeteria, coffee shop and bar

 - Library open 24-hours a day, all year round